Grant FAQs

 Q: Do I have to be a non-profit organization in order to receive a grant?

 A: Yes.
 Prospective grantees must be qualified Alaska nonprofit 501(c)3 organizations classified as not a private foundation under section 509(a) of the Code.
 Please review our grant guidelines for more details.
-In select cases, MSHF may also choose to fund health-related projects undertaken by religious, governmental, educational or tribal agencies seeking partners for health-related initiatives that impact the broader Mat-Su community and extend beyond the traditional purpose and functions of these organizations.
+In select cases, MSHF may also choose to fund health-related projects undertaken by religious, governmental, educational, or tribal agencies seeking partners for health-related initiatives that impact the broader Mat-Su community and extend beyond the traditional purpose and functions of these organizations.

 Q: How do I apply for a scholarship?